vserova/book/pages/ch_grid.md

 -   A framework to run and maintain users' [Worker Nodes](#worker-nodes)

-<span class="nctnt highlight">NOTE:</span> Most of the GRID components can be deployed or used outside of the GRID framework (applications can communicate with the components directly via the components' own client APIs).
+*NOTE:* Most of the GRID components can be deployed or used outside of the GRID framework (applications can communicate with the components directly via the components' own client APIs).
 However, in many cases it is beneficial to use the whole GRID framework from the start.

 NCBI users can find more information on the [GRID farm Wiki page](http://intranet.ncbi.nlm.nih.gov:6224/wiki-private/CxxToolkit/index.cgi/GRID_Farm).